-Effect of talker variability.
-To verify the finding that talker variability did not affect the DYS children more greatly than AR children, further analyses were carried out to assess whether identical tokens presented in the single- and multiple-talker conditions were identified more poorly by either group in the multiple-talker condition.
-This analysis was possible as tokens for two of the talkers (F2 and M2) were presented in both the 1t4i and 4t4i conditions.
-1 Identification rates for these two talkers were calculated for each of the intonation patterns.
-These were then analyzed in separate repeatedmeasures ANOVAs with within-subject effects of condition (1t, 4t) and intonation pattern (falling, rising, rise-fall, and steady) and between-subject effects of group (DYS, AR).
-For both talkers, there was a Condition × Intonation Pattern interaction: for talker F2, F(3, 165) = 7.82, p < .001; for talker M2, F(3, 168) = 4.89, p < .005, which were, in both cases, due to lower identification rates for tokens with steady intonation in the 4t than in the 1t condition.
+Effect of talker variability: To verify the finding that talker variability did not affect the DYS children more greatly than AR children, further analyses were carried out to assess whether identical tokens presented in the single- and multiple-talker conditions were identified more poorly by either group in the multiple-talker condition.
+This analysis was possible as tokens for two of the talkers (F2 and M2) were presented in both the 1t4i and 4t4i conditions1.
+Identification rates for these two talkers were calculated for each of the intonation patterns.
+These were then analyzed in separate repeated-measures ANOVAs with within-subject effects of condition (1t, 4t) and intonation pattern (falling, rising, rise-fall and steady) and between-subject effects of group (DYS, AR).
+For both talkers, there was a condition by intonation pattern interaction [for talker F2: F(3,165)=7.82; p<0.001; for talker M2: F(3,168)=4.89; p<0.005], which were, in both cases due to lower identification rates for tokens with steady intonation in the 4t than in the 1t condition.
 There was therefore a suggestion of a talker effect for the subset of tokens with more unusual intonation patterns, as steady intonation contours rarely occur in conversational speech.
-However, this was the case for both the DYS and AR children, because there were no significant effects of group or any interactions involving group.
-In summary, DYS and AR children responded similarly to identical tokens, whether these were presented in the single- or multiple-talker conditions.
+However, this was the case for both the DYS and AR children, as there were no significant effects of group or any interactions involving group.
+In summary, DYS and AR children responded similarly to identical tokens, whether these were presented in the single- and multiple talker conditions.
 The fact that there was no improvement in performance for these tokens when they were repeated across conditions also shows that the voice learning effect was minimal.

 Effect of intonation variability.
 Next, we explored further the effect of intonation variability.
-Both groups obtained similar scores for the single-intonation conditions, but the DYS group obtained lower scores than the AR group for the multiple-intonation conditions.
+Both groups obtained similar scores for the single-intonation conditions but the DYS group obtained lower scores than the AR group for the multiple-intonation conditions.
 It is possible that the decrease in performance was not due to the introduction of intonation variability per se; the additional intonation patterns may have made the consonants more difficult to identify, and would have done so even if presented in single-intonation conditions.
-To explore this possibility, the data from Condition 4t4i were analyzed using scores calculated per talker per intonation pattern for each participant (see Table 4).
-Scores were calculated per talker in order to be able to evaluate whether the effects of intonation patterns were consistent across talkers.
+To explore this possibility, the data from the 4t4i condition were analyzed using scores calculated per talker per intonation pattern for each participant (see Table 4).
+Scores were calculated per talkers.

-A repeated-measures ANOVA was carried out to investigate the within-subject effects of talker identity and intonation pattern and between-subject effect of participant group (DYS, AR).
-We report only significant effects involving participant group because they are the focus of our analysis.
-There was a significant effect of intonation pattern but also a significant Intonation \times Participant Group interaction: The difference in scores between the DYS and AR groups was greater for the rise-fall and steady intonation patterns than for tokens with fall and rise intonation patterns, F(3, 168) = 2.768,
+A repeated-measures ANOVA was carried out to investigate the within-subject effects of talkeridentity and intonation pattern and between-subject effect of participant group (DYS, AR).
+We only report significant effects involving participant group as they are the focus of our analysis.
+There was a significant effect of intonation pattern but also a significant intonation by participant group interaction: the difference in scores between the DYS and AR groups was greater for the rise-fall and steady intonation patterns than for tokens with fall and rise intonation patterns [F(3, 168) = 2.768; p<0.05].Therefore, the poorer performance of DYS children does not appear to be a result of variability in intonation per se but was specific to particular intonation patterns.
+This pattern is consistent for three out of the four talkers (Table 4).